 The accountability system has four meta-indicators that are currently being validated for use as indicators.
 These include the College and Career Readiness indicator (CCRI), Fine Arts indicator, P-2 indicator, and Elementary/Middle indicator.
-For 2023, the components of the CCRI and Fine Arts indicators will be added to the report card.
+For 2023 and going forward, the components of the CCRI and Fine Arts indicators will be added to the report card.
+For 2024 and going forward, the components of the P-2 and Elementary/Middle indicators will be added to the report card.
+For more information on the meta-indicators, please see the Individual Indicators webpage.
 We will not be reporting an overall calculation, but rather the sub-elements.
 For more information on the meta-indicators, please see the Individual Indicators webpage.

-- CCRI Meta Indicator Components - For all of the following metrics the denominator is the number of students from the applicable academic year with an exit code of graduated in a given home school, and the numerator is the number of students from the denominator who have met the requirements of the metric (or that fall within particular performance ranges, as applicable to the metric). - Percentage of students with 95% attendance in JR/SR year (average of the two years must be 95% or better) - Percentage of students who fall into each GPA category - Percentage of students who meet the IL SAT/ACT Composite Minimum requirement - Percentage of students who have at least 1 Academic ELA Indicator - Percentage of students who have at least 1 Academic Math Indicator - Percentage of students who have identified a Career Area of Interest by Sophomore Year - Percentage of students who have earned 1, 2, or 3+ career ready indicators - Percentage of students who have earned a College and Career Pathway Endorsement - Fine Arts Meta Indicator Components - Student Participation in Fine Arts - The non-duplicated count of all students who are enrolled in one or more fine arts courses in a year, divided by the total number of students at the school.
-Inclusive of all grades, including K. - Teacher Qualifications - A school's total number of students enrolled in one or more arts courses taught by a qualified Illinois teacher divided by the school's total number of students enrolled in one or more arts courses.
+CCRI Meta Indicator Components

+- For all of the following metrics the denominator is the number of students from the applicable academic year with an exit code of graduated in a given home school, and the numerator is the number of students from the denominator who have met the requirements of the metric (or that fall within particular performance ranges, as applicable to the metric). - Percentage of students with 95% attendance in JR/SR year (average of the two years must be 95% or better) - Percentage of students who fall into each GPA category - Percentage of students who meet the IL SAT/ACT Composite Minimum requirement - Percentage of students who have at least 1 Academic ELA Indicator - Percentage of students who have at least 1 Academic Math Indicator - Percentage of students who have identified a Career Area of Interest by Sophomore Year - Percentage of students who have earned 1, 2, or 3+ career ready indicators - Percentage of students who have earned a College and Career Pathway Endorsement - Fine Arts Meta Indicator Components - Student Participation in Fine Arts - The non-duplicated count of all students who are enrolled in one or more fine arts courses in a year, divided by the total number of students at the school.
+Inclusive of all grades, including K. - Teacher Qualifications - A school's total number of students enrolled in one or more arts courses taught by a qualified Illinois teacher divided by the school's total number of students enrolled in one or more arts courses. - P-2 Meta Indicator Components - o Chronic Absenteeism - The percentage of students in grades K, 1, and 2 who are chronically absent. - Dual Language - The percentage of Currently EL or Currently EL Transition Incomplete K, 1st, and 2nd grade students who are enrolled in a dual language program. - 3rd Grade Literacy - The percentage of 3rd grade students who have received an A, B, or C (or commensurate standards) in ELA. - Elementary/Middle School Meta Indicator Components - 5th Grade Math - The percentage of 5th grade students who have received an A, B, or C (or commensurate standards) in math. - Middle School Success Academic